abourque72/quiver-mutation/README.md

 Self explanatory; you can move nodes around by left clicking and dragging.

 3. Edges:
-Currently a bit buggy (and needs a visual fix for the edge multiplicity).
 Edges are oriented.
 Click one node; that will be the initial node of an edge.
 Then, click another node; that will be the final node of the edge.
 Since I am following the conventions in https://arxiv.org/abs/1608.05735, loops and oriented 2-cycles are not allowed.